-Line 12.
+Line 11.
 Other deductions.
-Enter the total of other deductions not entered on lines 7 through 11.
+Enter the total of other deductions not entered on lines 7 through 10.
 List the type and amount of deduction on an attached schedule.
-If the fund has only one item of other deduction, describe it in parentheses on the dotted line next to the entry space for line 12.
+If the fund has only one item of other deduction, describe it in parentheses on the dotted line next to the entry space for line 11.

-Line 13.
+Line 12.
 Net operating loss deduction (NOL).
 Enter the total NOL carryovers from prior tax years, but do not enter more than the fund's taxable income.
-See Pub.
-536, Net Operating Losses, and Regulations section 1.468B-2(b)(4) for more details.
+See Regulations section 1.468B-2(b)(4) for details.